The Anglo-American Adventure

 Harrison gave the longest inaugural address in history, lasting nearly two hours.
 It was a cold and rainy day in Washington, and after having been exposed to the weather for so long, "Old Tippecanoe" contracted pneumonia.
 He died on April 4, 1841, having been president for only 31 days.
 John Tyler now moved in to take his place, and rather than call for an immediate election, as some expected, he announced he would serve out the remainder of Harrison's term, setting a precedent that has been followed by every vice president who succeeded his boss.(46)

 Like George W. Bush, 160 years later, many Americans had trouble taking John Tyler seriously; they called him the "Acting President" or "His Accidency."
-Because he vetoed most of the Whig Party's agenda (which called for a new National Bank and more government funding for roads), the Whigs accused him of acting like a Democrat and expelled him before 1841 was over, making him "the man without a party."
-In September his entire Cabinet resigned, except for Secretary of State Daniel Webster; in 1843 the House of Representatives tried unsuccessfully to impeach him, on a charge of misusing the veto.
+Because he vetoed most of the Whig Party's agenda (which called for a new National Bank, higher tariffs, and more government funding for roads), the Whigs accused him of acting like a Democrat and expelled him before 1841 was over; this was the only time a sitting president had ever been kicked out of his party!
+In September his entire Cabinet resigned, except for Secretary of State Daniel Webster; in 1843 the House of Representatives tried unsuccessfully to impeach him, on a charge of using too many vetoes.

 Despite all this, Tyler made some positive accomplishments.
 In May 1842, a dispute over who won the governor's election in Rhode Island led to revolt (Dorr's Rebellion), but Tyler managed to talk the rebels out of it before he had to send in any federal troops.
 Later in the same year, Daniel Webster negotiated a treaty with the British (the Webster-Ashburton Treaty) that finally settled the border dispute between Maine and New Brunswick.
 Finally, Tyler favored the annexation of Texas, and managed to keep that issue alive, despite Whig opposition in Congress, and Florida became a state on the last day of his presidency.